 The grant should be used towards student entrepreneurship related programs, activities, and/or the development of an e-Fest team.
 The grant is given in good faith, and no follow-up documentation needs to be submitted following the receipt of grant funds.

 Schools receiving the grant must develop at least one student team for e-Fest.
 The student team only needs to submit their concept to the online round and does not need to make it into the top 25.

 When will my school receive the funds?

 Once approved, it may take up to 6-8 weeks for processing, cutting the check and mailing it to the address indicated in the application.
 Checks will arrive from the Schulze Family Foundation.

-plus any other team members to be able to view and edit the submission.
-Note: Only the team advisor should complete the approval question. *
+Plus, any other team members to be able to view and edit the submission.
+Note: Only the team advisor should complete the approval form.*